orellazri/n8n-nodes-vertica/README.md

 This is a node for n8n that is used to execute SQL queries against Vertica database.

+It also supports executing multiple queries in a single request by splitting the query with `--split--`.

 ## Development

 1. Clone the repository